 For lunch and dinner

-This was probably my favorite restaurant in all of Edinburgh, and we barely got to eat here.
-Reservations are almost impossible, so we snagged a lunch spot.
+This was probably my favorite restaurant in all of Edinburgh — and amongst my favorite restaurants in the world! — and because it’s that good reservations are almost impossible.
+We just kept going back and asking and asking until we finally snagged a lunch spot right when they opened.
 Just their bread alone was worth the struggle to get in, but we highly recommend the Pea and Barley Risotto.
 And if you can… get a dessert.
 This was one of my favorite desserts of ALL TIME.

 This became the number one favorite place for our actors to eat, while they were staying in Edinburgh for the Fringe Festival.
 Not to mention, when we wanted to have lunch with a local, this was the restaurant she suggested.
 And, when Alan Cumming was in town, he was spotted eating here as well.
 Once again, make sure you try the desserts — ALL OF THEM — because they are magical.

 This place is romantic AF.
 We were tucked in all snuggly in the back room, and we got drunk and we got fed.
 If you like escargot, then you’re in luck — apparently it’s very good.
 They’re aptly named.
 But if you don’t, that’s okay, everything else we ate was yummy too, including that Melted Camembert over Quinoa.

 This place is a hot ticket too, and was tough to get reservations.
 But we finally snagged one, and we’re glad we did.

 If you’re looking for fancy pantsy, this is the place.
 It’s the perfect kind of fancy for me — Michelin starred that still has fun with their food.
 (I mean!
 That’s their Pork Shoulder with Chickpea disguised as a Cheeseburger!)
 We got their six-course tasting menu and sampled their traveling whiskey cart and were in heaven.